MindFlavor/ftpserver2/README.md

 #### Notes

-(*¢*) These two flags must be specified together.
+1.These two flags must be specified together.
 If you need to retrieve the storage account key look here [http://stackoverflow.com/questions/6985921/where-can-i-find-my-azure-account-name-and-account-key](http://stackoverflow.com/questions/6985921/where-can-i-find-my-azure-account-name-and-account-key).
 You cannot both specify this flags and the local file system one (```lfs```).
-(*¢¢*) These two flags must be specified together.
+2.These two flags must be specified together.
 Without either one the secure extensions of FTP will be disabled.
 This article ([http://stackoverflow.com/questions/12871565/how-to-create-pem-files-for-https-web-server](http://stackoverflow.com/questions/12871565/how-to-create-pem-files-for-https-web-server)) explains how to generate both the certificate file and the key one.
-(*¢¢¢*) You cannot both specify this flag and the azure storage ones (```an``` and ```ak```).
+3.You cannot both specify this flag and the azure storage ones (```an``` and ```ak```).

 ## ToDo